Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

 More of us are living alone, too.
 Back in the 1940s, living alone was rare.
 The U.S. Census from that era reported only seven percent of households were solo dwellers.
-By 2021, the percentage had jumped to 28 percent.
-Today, about 36 million people live alone.
+By 2022, the U.S. Census Bureau reports a record number of people — nearly 30% — live alone.

 The social fabric of our world has changed.
 As people have begun to seek more solitude, that retreat can drift toward self-inflicted loneliness.
 Over time, choosing quiet time over making time to connect with others can make a person feel left out.
 Once people feel left out, it's hard to get back in.